poiyomi/PoiyomiDocs/docs/special-fx/dissolve.md

 `Type`: **Checkbox**

 If set to True, this ensures that the whole material is clamped to the set value.
-This means if the dissolve Alpha is at `1` or `0`, they will never be partially dissolved or not dissolved.
-This can fix issues where portions of your Material are not completely Dissolved or Visible, particularly with your Model's Scale.
+This means if the dissolve Alpha is at `1` or `0`, they will never be partially dissolved or partially visible.
+This can fix issues where portions of your Material have visibility issues at certain poses with those values.

 :::tip
-It may be benificial to enable this option if you change your Avatar's Scale frequently in-game.
-This will help prevent Dissolves from partially working as intended at various heights or scales.
+It may be benificial to enable this option if you change your Avatar's Scale frequently in VRChat, as it will help prevent Dissolves from partially working as intended at various heights or scales.
 :::

 ## Hue Shift